-It is not uncommon for Christians to have questions about forgiveness.
-Forgiveness does not come easy for most of us.
+Forgiveness in the Bible is a prominent theme.
+Yet, it's not uncommon for Christians to have questions about forgiveness.
+The act of forgiving does not come easy for most of us.
 Our natural instinct is to recoil in self-protection when we've been injured.
-We don't naturally overflow with mercy, grace and forgiveness when we've been wronged.
+We don't naturally overflow with mercy, grace and understanding when we've been wronged.

 The Bible instructs us to forgive as the Lord forgave us: